Lectionary Bible Studies and Sermons

 The passage

 v43-44.
-Jesus is about to head for Galilee and so takes the initiative and invites Philip to follow.
+Jesus is about to head for Galilee and invites Philip to come with him.
 All we know of Philip is that he comes from Bethsaida.
 He, like most of us, becomes one of the less than outstanding disciples.

 v45.
-Philip now invites Nathanael to "come and see."
-Nathanael may well be the common name for the Bartholomew (son of Tolmai) referred to in the synoptic gospels, but we must remember, Jesus had many disciples, not just the twelve apostles.
+Clearly Philip thinks that Jesus is the messiah and so he searches out Nathanael to tell him the news that he has met the coming one, the one whom Moses and the Prophets wrote of.
+Nathanael may well be the common name for the Bartholomew (son of Tolmai) referred to in the synoptic gospels, but of course, Jesus had many disciples, not just the twelve apostles.
 In 21:2 John tells us that Nathanael comes from Cana.
-Clearly Philip thinks that Jesus is the messiah, the one whom Moses and the Prophets wrote of, the coming one.
-Despite this, his understanding is still limited in that Jesus is "the son of Joseph" rather than the heavenly man.

 v46.
-Nathaniel rejects the idea that the messiah could come from Nazareth, either because in his opinion the place is a dump compared to Cana, or because there is no scriptural support for Nazareth being the home of the messiah.
+Despite the face that there is no scriptural support for Nazareth being the home of the messiah, Nathanael responds with the comment, "So, something good can come out of Nazareth."
+Obviously he doesn't have a high regard for the town.
 Philip, in common with the Rabbis of his time, uses the formula expression "come and see" - check it out for yourself.

 v47.
-Jesus has heard Nathanael's comment concerning Nazareth, so his word's of greeting reflect this knowledge.
+Jesus has heard Nathanael's comment and so his word's of greeting reflect this knowledge.
 Jesus' words may well be tongue-in-cheek, or at least a "here's a forthright person who says what he thinks."
 It is unlikely that Jesus is making a comment about Nathanael's moral superiority.

 v48.
 Nathanael is taken aback by Jesus' comment and asks how he knows about him.
 Jesus tells him that he saw him under the fig tree at the time Philip spoke to him.
 The word "before" may not mean before in time.
 There is no point in Jesus seeing Nathanael "before" he meets with Philip.
-It is most likely that Jesus is hinting that he knows what Nathanael said about the messiah and Nazareth at the time he met with Philip.
+It is most likely that Jesus is simply saying that he knows what Nathanael said when met with Philip.
 The only significance in the fig tree is that Jesus knows the actual tree Nathanael was under at the time he made his comment.

 v49.
-Although on this occasion Jesus' miraculous insight is little more than mental telepathy, Nathanael responds with a confession of faith.
-He proclaims Jesus as messiah.
+Although, on this occasion, Jesus' insight is possibly little more than overhearing what was said, Nathanael responds with a confession of faith, proclaiming Jesus as messiah.
 The two phrases he uses are equally messianic titles.

 v50.
-Even Jesus doesn't think his insight was earth shattering, but if Nathanael is willing to stand as a disciple then he hasn't seen the half of it.
+Even Jesus doesn't think his insight is earth shattering, but if Nathanael is willing to follow Jesus as a disciple then he hasn't seen the half of it.

 v51.
-Jesus now declares what Nathanael will come to see.
-He uses the imagery of Genesis 28:12, the vision of Jacob's ladder.
-Nathanael and the other disciples will get to see the real Jesus; they will get a glimpse of his heavenly reign, they will see him surrounded by God's ministering angels.
+Jesus now declares what amazing things Nathanael will get to see.
+Jesus uses the imagery of Genesis 28:12, the vision of Jacob's ladder.
+Nathanael, along with the other disciples, will see the real Jesus, they will get to glimpse Jesus on his heavenly throne surrounded by ministering angels.

 Truth and attitudes

-Having moved from the notion of an objective divine truth, Western society now grasps at a relative plurality of ideas.
-Yet, we seem more focused on political correctness than ever before.
+Having moved from the idea of objective truth, Western society now grasps at a relative plurality of ideas.
+Of course, although we now affirm diversity, it is a diversity selectively filtered through a politically correct mesh.

 A paper on the changing face of education noted that "a child today could come home from school and find the attitude of their parents wrong."
 In an age where divine truth is no longer recognized, it's interesting that so many educationalists believe they have cornered the truth market with their correct attitudes.